aucad/aml-networks/readme.md

 | `plot`       | Generates tables from captured experiment results                                   |
 | `validate`   | Check a data set for network protocol correctness                                   |

-### Quick start
+### Quick start: Predefined experiments

-This section explains how to run the pre-defined experiments.
-There are 3 pre-defined experiments.
-Other custom experiments can be defined using the [CLI commands](#cli-commands).

-**Run experiments**

 * `make all`

   Experiment uses full cross-validation holdout set and repeats experiments for different max iterations.
 Max iterations can be customized by specifying: `ITERS="n₀ … nₖ"`.
 For example: `make all ITERS="5 20 0"`.
 Value `0` is attack default max iterations (varies by attack).

 * `make sample`

-   Sampled run performs the experiment on limited input size - random sample of records of the holdout set.
-The sample size can be customized with `make sample SAMPLE=m TIMES=n`, where `m` is the number of records to use and `n` is the number of times to repeat the sampling.
-The result is reported as average of the `n` runs.
+  Perform experiments on limited input size by randomly sampling records of the holdout set.
+The sample size can be customized by appending to the command `SAMPLE=m TIMES=n`, where `m` is the number of records to use and `n` is the number of times to repeat the sampling.
+The result is reported as the average of `n` runs.

 * `make fast`

-   Subset of `make all`: this runs experiment for default max iterations only using full holdout set.
+  Subset of "make all".
+This option runs experiment for default max iterations only using full holdout set.
 Parameters for this attack are fixed -- it does not accept custom arguments like the two experiments above.

 * `make plot`

   plot results of an experiment.
 This command will generate text-based table plots.

-### CLI commands
+### Additional Custom Experiments

-For custom experiments, construct appropriate commands.
+Other custom experiments can be defined by constructing appropriate CLI commands.

 ```
 python3 -m src {experiment|plot|validate} [ARGS]